cschol/vcv-plugindownloader/README.md

 - discards any archives that fail `sha256` verification (or encounter any other error) and does **not** extract the archive.
 - only downloads archives that are not already present in the `downloads` directory (verified via `sha256`).
 - only updates the local version of the plugin if a new version was downloaded.
 - can fall back to cloning and building the plugin from source (via command line option).
-This includes a `git pull` to get the latest version.
+- will try prefer the latest `git tag` (if there is one), otherwise check out the `HEAD` of the `master` branch to build the plugin.

 ## Prerequisites